SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 Named entity recognition:
 - Learning How to Actively Learn: A Deep Imitation Learning Approach [2018, ACL]
+- LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition [2020, Arxiv]

 ### Domain adaptation/Transfer learning